 Single-hung windows can also have a tilt-in or removable lower sash, but you still have to reach outside the window to clean the upper sash, a perilous task.

-Finally, for homes with small children, double-hung windows' top opening sash allows you to keep the lower sash closed, yet still have airflow coming though the open top.
+Finally, for homes with small children, double-hung windows' top opening sash allows you to keep the lower sash closed, yet still have airflow coming through the open top.

-When you're shopping at window showrooms, compare single- and double-hung models for looks and cost as well as ease-of-cleaning and other convenience factors.
+When you're shopping at window showrooms, compare single-hung and double-hung models for looks and cost as well as ease-of-cleaning and other convenience factors.

-If you'd like to be able to open both sashes, choose double-hung.
-If you'd like to be able to remove both sashes, again choose double-hung.
-Otherwise, you might be perfectly happy with single-hung and can save a few bucks to boot.
+If you'd like to be able to open both sashes, choose double-hung windows.
+If you'd like to be able to remove both sashes, again choose double-hung windows.
+Otherwise, you might be perfectly happy with single-hung windows and can save money, too.

-Generally, double-hung windows are now so common that it is easier to buy them than to buy single-hung windows--more choices, better prices.
+Generally, double-hung windows are now so common that it is often easier to buy them than to buy single-hung windows, with more choices and better prices.